Weatherford International Ltd (WFT) Does Stock Has More Room to Run?

 For Weatherford International Ltd (NYSE:WFT) out of the analyst recommendations 7 analysts recommend stock a Buy, 13 rate the stock Outperform, 8 analysts recommend to Hold the stock, 0 rate Underperform and 1 analysts recommend the stock a Sell.

-Shares of Weatherford International Ltd (NYSE:WFT) has a market capitalization of $2.38 Billion and its number of outstanding shares are 985.02 Million.
-During previous trade 34.91 Million shares of Weatherford International Ltd (NYSE:WFT) exchanged hands whereas on average almost 22.82 Million shares has been traded.
+Shares of Weatherford International Ltd (NYSE:WFT) has a market capitalization of $2.55 Billion and its number of outstanding shares are 1.02 Billion.
+During previous trade 30.87 Million shares of Weatherford International Ltd (NYSE:WFT) exchanged hands whereas on average almost 22.79 Million shares has been traded.